elbazam/multi_object_tracking/README.md

 ```

 - name: str.
 The name of the video this code reads.
 Defalut name is "video/1.mp4".
 - save: bool.
-True for saving the file and False for not.
-Default value set to False.
+"True" for saving the file and "False" for not.
+The default value is set to False.
-if sets to True, saves the file in "savedVideo" folder.
+if set to True, saves the file in the "savedVideo" folder.